svt/open-source-project-template/SECURITY.md

 - PUBLIC: Please let us know if this vulnerability has been made or discussed publicly already, and if so, please let us know where.
 - DESCRIPTION: Please provide precise description of the security vulnerability you have found with as much information as you are able and willing to provide.

-Please send the above info, along with any other information you feel is pertinent to: **<opensource@svt.se>**.
+Please send the above info, along with any other information you feel is pertinent to: [INSERT_CONTACT_METHOD].

 In addition, you may request that the project provide you a patched release in advance of the release announcement, however, we can not guarantee that such information will be provided to you in advance of the public release and announcement.

-However, the Open Source Lead will email you at the same time the public announcement is made.
+However, [INSERT_CONTACT] will email you at the same time the public announcement is made.
-The Open Source Lead will let you know within a few weeks whether or not your report has been accepted or rejected.
+We will let you know within a few weeks whether or not your report has been accepted or rejected.
 We ask that you please keep the report confidential until we have made a public announcement.